Category

 • Surroundings: What are the crime rates in your area, and what types of crime are most prevalent?

-• Natural disasters: Are you in a region that’s prone to specific disasters or severe weather like earthquakes, hurricanes, or snowstorms?
+• Natural disasters: Are you in a region prone to specific disasters or severe weather like earthquakes, hurricanes, or snowstorms?

 • Workforce: Does your company have high turnover and thus a repeated influx of new people in positions of responsibility?